yijaeseung/Jleague_attendance_prediction/README.md

 # Jleague_attendance_prediction
-- Predict the attendances for J-league matches in 2017~2018 using provided and crawled datasets
+- Predicted the attendances for J-league matches in 2017~2018 using provided and crawled datasets